artemqa89/alya-honest-dialogue-protocol/README.md

 **Author and copyright holder of the methodology: Alya Novikova.**

 This methodology is intellectual property and protected by copyright.
-A full description, specifications, and terms of use are provided commercially under a license agreement.

 **For cooperation requests:** alanovikova28@gmail.com